 - Save time and money towards your degree!

-eStart is a dual credit program that gives N.H. high school students the opportunity to take 100% online college courses through the Community College System of New Hampshire (CCSNH) while earning high school and college credit simultaneously. eStart allows you to:
+This is a dual-credit program that gives N.H. high school students the opportunity to take 100% online college courses through the Community College System of New Hampshire (CCSNH) while earning high school and college credit simultaneously.

 NEW: NHTI now offers an online dental assisting science course: ADED 110C Dental Assisting Science I. This course can be taken by any student interested in the Dental Assisting program and as an e-start course for high school students and transferred when they are accepted into the Dental Assisting program at NHTI.
 View the course here.

 eStart is a partnership between the Community College System of NH (CCSNH) and the Virtual Learning Academy Charter School (VLACS).

 Project Lead the Way (PLTW) helps high school students explore college programs and careers in engineering or engineering technology by completing a sequence of courses as part of their high school curriculum.
 Courses include Introduction to Engineering Design, Digital Electronics, Principles of Engineering and Computer Integrated Manufacturing.

 Students who have successfully completed any of these courses may be eligible to apply credits to NHTI’s Mechanical/Manufacturing Engineering Technology major.
 PLTW is a Concurrent Enrollment Partnership between participating high schools and NHTI.

 The CISCO Academy is a curriculum offered by CISCO that provides a method for secondary and higher education academic institutions to offer CISCO-certified training.
 NHTI has been authorized by CISCO to offer training for the CISCO Certified Network Associate Training Program since 1999.

 For more information, fill out the form at the bottom of this page, or contact Mark Bograd, coordinator of high school outreach, at 603-230-4029/[email protected].